Instagram/MonkeyType/doc/configuration.rst

   .. method:: type_rewriter() -> TypeRewriter

-    Should return the :class:`~monkeytype.typing.TypeRewriter` which will be applied to all your types when stubs are generated.
+    Return the :class:`~monkeytype.typing.TypeRewriter` which will be applied to all your types when stubs are generated.

     If you don't override, returns :class:`~monkeytype.typing.NoOpRewriter`,
     which doesn't rewrite any types.